Akhilstaar/zero_trust_puppylove_2.0/README.md

 ## General

-Based on the idea of `https://enkryp.github.io/blog/2024/ZeroTrust/` with some modifications using elliptic curve cryptography by me for generating the shared secret to serve the purpose of function P() as described in the blog.
+Based on the idea of [`https://enkryp.github.io/blog/2024/ZeroTrust/`](https://enkryp.github.io/blog/2024/ZeroTrust/) with some modifications using elliptic curve cryptography by me (with guidance from [K.P.S.](https://in.linkedin.com/in/enkryp)) for generating the shared secret to serve the purpose of function P() as described in the blog.

 I've used `secp256k1` curve - the same curve used in Bitcoin wallets to ensure the security & reliability of the generated hashes.

-In general any elliptic curve may serve the purpose, provided it is proven secure.
+In general, any elliptic curve may serve the purpose, provided it is proven secure, and the key derivation function is applicable on it.

 ## Start Development Server